GerHobbelt/mupdf/docs/src/mutool-object-document-writer.rst

 ``DocumentWriter`` objects are used to create new documents in several formats.

-.. method:: new(filename, format, options)
+.. method:: new DocumentWriter(filename, format, options)

     *Constructor method*.